 Any student enrolled at Temple University may minor in geography and urban studies to complement their major.
 The 18-credit minor requires students take one gateway course and five electives.

-Learn More about Minoring in Geography and Urban Studies
+Learn More about the Minor in Geography and Urban Studies

 GIS is powerful analytical software that combines data with maps.
 It allows users to query, analyze and visualize spatial data, asking any “where” questions: “where are we seeing outbreaks of flu,” “where will this utility have the greatest impact” or “where should we open our storefront?”

 Because it is so widely applicable, geographic information has become one of the linchpins of the Information Age.
 Employers across industries are seeking candidates trained in geospatial technologies.
 Because its uses are so pervasive, the U.S. Department of Labor considers geospatial technology a high-growth industry.

 Learn More about the Certificate in Geographic Information Systems

 Accelerated Degree Offerings (4+1)